Euro zone lending shows sign of turnaround as morale improves

 In Greece, however, the picture remains bleak.

-ECB data showed the level of deposits in Greek banks fell by 12.2 billion euros ($13.87 billion) to 155.4 billion euros in January, its lowest level in years.
+ECB data showed the level of deposits in Greek banks fell by 12.2 billion euros (8.9 billion pounds) to 155.4 billion euros in January, its lowest level in years.

-A senior Greek banker, though, told Reuters on Thursday that more than 850 million euros in deposits returned to Greek banks when they reopened this week after Athens secured a fourth-month extension to its financial rescue. ($1 = 0.8798 euros) (Writing by Paul Carrel; Editing by Susan Fenton)